A History Of Legislation

 On April 3, 2002, Governor Gary Locke signed legislation which allowed Washington's Lottery to join the multistate lottery Mega Millions effective June 2002.
 Profit from all Lottery games must benefit education up to the level of $102 million annually.
 Once the $102 million contribution level for education has been reached, any additional net revenues from Mega Millions will benefit the General Fund while other Lottery games continue to benefit education.
 From July 1, 2004 to July 1, 2009, all Lottery net revenues allocated for education were sent to the Education Construction Fund to help build, renovate and remodel schools throughout Washington State.

 In 2009, the state experienced one of the most challenging and difficult legislative sessions forcing the Governor and the Legislature to make tough decisions to fill a $9 billion state budget gap.
 One of these decisions was to redirect Lottery dollars for education as well as economic development contributions to the General Fund to support a wide range of important state programs, including education.
-On July 1, 2009, Lottery funds were redirected from the Education Construction Fund to the General Fund for the 2009-11 biennium.
+On July 1, 2009, some Lottery funds were redirected to the General Fund and the Education Legacy Trust Fund for the 2009-11 biennium.
 Also in 2009 the Legislature approved the sale of the multi-state game Powerball to the lineup of Washington's Lottery products.